Megalodon: The Monster Shark Lives

 Megalodon: The Monster Shark Lives is a 2013 television film by Doug Glover and written by John McLaughlin presented as a documentary, that aired on the Discovery Channel as part of their Shark Week series, about the potential survival of the prehistoric shark.
-While pretending to be a documentary; the story revolves around numerous videos, "photographs", and firsthand encounters with a megalodon and an ensuing investigation that points to the involvement of the prehistoric species, despite the long-held belief of its extinction.
+The story revolves around numerous videos, photographs, and firsthand encounters with a megalodon and an ensuing investigation that points to the involvement of the prehistoric species, despite the long-held belief of its extinction.
 The film is presented as factual, including accounts from professionals in various fields such as marine biology.

-The show, similar to the Animal Planet's pseudo-documentary Mermaids: The Body Found, came under heavy criticism by both scientists and viewers due to the blatant attempt to present something fictional as a documentary.
-Despite the disclaimers, viewers were offended that docufiction aired on Discovery Channel—the preeminent US network for producing educational and credible scientific programs.
+The show, similar to the Animal Planet's pseudo-documentary Mermaids: The Body Found, came under heavy criticism by both scientists and viewers due to the attempt to present something fictional as a documentary.
+Many of its viewers were offended that a docufiction program aired on Discovery Channel—an American network known for producing otherwise educational and credible scientific programs.

 Megalodon: The Monster Shark Lives ranks as the most-watched Shark Week show to date, with 4.8 million viewers.
-Much of the attention garnered by the film was the result of the backlash, though host Brian Switek said that the film "gave science communicators like me an easy target".
-The so-called special received a sequel titled Megalodon: The New Evidence.
-During Shark Week 2018, Discovery aired Megalodon: Fact vs. Fiction, presented as a new so-called special but is actually another movie, with actors playing so-called experts that reflect on the original.
+Much of the attention garnered by the film was a result of the backlash, though host Brian Switek said that the film "gave science communicators like me an easy target".
+The special received a sequel titled Megalodon: The New Evidence.
+During Shark Week 2018, Discovery aired Megalodon: Fact vs. Fiction, a third special, with actors playing experts that reflect on the original.